 / connections (to receive and download hidden messages delivered by

-rasul / inner voice) and they yunfiqun / self-experience (the reform by putting the
+rasul / inner voice) and they yunfiqun / self-experience (the reform by their own rational mind) what razaknaahum / We provide them.

 2:4 And those yukminun / took security (in Al